Skip to Content

 • Onyx countertops are an attractive alternative to other natural stones, lending a sleek, modern look and a gorgeous natural shine.

 Rock Solid Custom Granite offers high-quality stone countertop installation that outperforms epoxy countertops in all areas, including durability, aesthetics, and ease of installation.
-Contact us at (720) 344-7625 for more information about your countertop options or to request an installation estimate in Littleton, CO.
+Contact us at (720) 344-7625 for more information about your countertop options or to request an installation estimate.